inferst/pomodoro/README.md

 # Pomodoro Overlay

-## Features

-A simple pomodoro timer for broadcast.
+A simple pomodoro timer for stream.

 ## Usage

-Open OBS or any streaming tool which supported browser overlay.
+Open OBS or any streaming tool that supports browser overlays.

-Put URL to the browser source.
+Add the provided URL to a browser source.

 ## Development

-This is mono repo which contains frontend and backend.
+This is a monorepo that contains both frontend and backend.

 ```
 npm install